 Democracies are not all the same and can and should change to reflect changes in social attitudes and the priorities of the people they serve.
 Ideas can seem dominant only to be swept away by changing circumstances and influences.
-Politics is not just about what happens in parliaments or congresses with Prime Ministers and Presidents but also about grassroots movements from pressure groups ranging from the Suffragettes to modern campaigners such as Just Stop Oil.
+Leaders can seem all powerful in one minute and then weak and defeated the next.
+However, Politics is not just about what happens in parliaments or congresses with Prime Ministers and Presidents but also about grassroots movements from pressure groups ranging from the Suffragettes to modern campaigners such as those protesting against the war in Gaza.
 It is about ideas, ideologies and debates about the way our country and the world should be run, who influences this and what messy compromises are often found.
 It is about systems of power, influence and accountability and how well they serve their electorates and what we can do about it if they don't!